ToursByLocals snaps up its first funding, C$33M, to link sightseers with guides globally – TechCrunch

 The tours and experiences market is projected to be worth $183 billion this year, and today a startup that has made inroads into the space through bootstrapping is announcing its first outside investment.

-ToursByLocals — which sources local guides in some 162 countries, and then helps tourists search and book them for either individual or small group tours and experiences in the place they are visiting — is today announcing 33 million Canadian dollars (US$25 million) in funding, from a single investor, Tritium Partners, money that it plans to use to hire more talent, build out its proprietary booking, payment and review publishing technology and to expand its business development team.
+ToursByLocals — which sources local guides in some 162 countries, then helps tourists search and book them for either individual or small group tours and experiences in the place they are visiting — is today announcing 33 million Canadian dollars (US$25 million) in funding, from a single investor, Tritium Partners, money that it plans to use to hire more talent, build out its proprietary booking, payment and review publishing technology and expand its business development team.

-This is the first outside funding for the Vancouver, Canada -based startup, which for the past 10 years has bootstrapped its business, building it up to 1.45 million customers and some US$45 million in revenues and has around 100 employees today.
+This is the first outside funding for the Vancouver, Canada -based startup, which for the past 10 years has bootstrapped its business, building it up to 1.45 million customers and some US$45 million in revenues.
+It has around 100 employees today.

-The valuation of ToursByLocals — co-founded by Paul Melhus, Dave Vincent and Luciano Bullorsky — is not being disclosed but for some context, it’s operating in a dynamic (and crowded) space that includes competitors like Airbnb (by way of its Experiences effort); Berlin’s GetYourGuide, which last year raised funding from Softbank and is now valued at over $1 billion; Hong Kong’s Klook, also backed by Softbank and also valued at over $1 billion; Withlocals from the Netherlands; and more.
+The valuation of ToursByLocals — co-founded by Paul Melhus, Dave Vincent and Luciano Bullorsky — is not being disclosed, but for some context, it’s operating in a dynamic (and crowded) space that includes competitors like Airbnb (by way of its Experiences effort); Berlin’s GetYourGuide, which last year raised funding from SoftBank and is now valued at over $1 billion; Hong Kong’s Klook, also backed by Softank and also valued at over $1 billion; Withlocals from the Netherlands; and more.

-But it’s not all up up up: Vayable, an experiences startup incubated in Y Combinator, quietly shut down in December.
+But it’s not all up, up, up: Vayable, an experiences startup incubated in Y Combinator, quietly shut down in December.

 The company today says it has some 4,130 professional guides and 30,000 different tours discoverable on its platform, ranging from small group tours to private excursions.
 Its unique selling point up to now has been the fact that it curates the guides it works with — on average only one in 10 applying gets selected, the company tells me; and also, that it has focused on people who you might not typically associate with touristic outings, including “archaeologists, art historians, wildlife experts, photographers and foodies.”
 The idea here is that “local” doesn’t just mean someone who lives in the area, but someone very close to a particular subject.